sciencePeptideDeck

 Is PT-141 safe for women?

 PT-141 (bremelanotide) is actually FDA-approved specifically for premenopausal women under the brand name Vyleesi — so the clinical safety data for women is more developed than for men.
 The approval was for hypoactive sexual desire disorder (HSDD).
-The side effect profile is similar: nausea is the main concern, and the blood pressure effect applies equally.
+The pt-141 side effects profile is similar: nausea is the main concern, and the blood pressure effect applies equally.
 Women who are pregnant or trying to conceive should not use it — it caused fetal harm in animal studies.

 How do PT-141 side effects compare to Viagra?